Fabelt14/DECPOWER-CALCULATOR/README.md

 # DECPOWER-CALCULATOR
 -This is a python language based program

--It's a calculator that comprises of both Approximation and Rounding off Number
+-It's a calculator that comprises of both Approximation and Power Numbers

 -It has two option which are: